mlochbaum/BQN/doc/order.md

 The two Bins functions are written with the same symbols `⍋` and `⍒` as Grade, but take two arguments instead of one.
 More complicated?
 A little, but once you understand Bins you'll find that it's a basic concept that shows up in the real world all the time.

-Bins behaves like a dyadic search function: it looks up cells from the right argument relative to major cells of the left argument.
+Bins behaves like a [search function](search.md) with respect to rank: it looks up cells from `𝕩` relative to major cells of `𝕨`.
 However, there's an extra requirement: the left argument to Bins is already sorted according to whichever ordering is used.
 If it isn't, you'll get an error.

         5‿6‿2‿4‿1 ⍋ 3
         0‿3‿4‿7‿9 ⍒ 3